 Is it Possible to Avoid Income Taxes Entirely?

 Short answer: Yes!
 And it is even legal.
 Let’s have a look at an example to see how it could work:

-Kathrine is German citizen and has a legal residency in Malaysia.
-She doesn’t live in Germany anymore, but spends most of her time in Thailand on tourist visas.
+Kathrine is a German citizen and has a legal residency in Malaysia.
+She doesn’t live in Germany anymore but spends most of her time in Thailand on tourist visas.
 She also has her bank account on The Isle of Man and makes money with her business in Hong Kong.

 So Kathrine doesn’t have to pay income taxes anywhere in the world.

 Why Should You Use So Many Countries?

 Planting flags in so many countries might make it a bit more complicated.
 But it also has some significant benefits: The more places you chose, the less control one single government has over you.

 Pick the very best countries for your personal situation and ”go where you are treated best”.
 Diversification is the key idea of the Flag Theory.